Better Industrial and Infrastructure Projects are Possible and Brilliant.

 This immediacy eliminates costs resulting from sending documents across multiple different siloed specialisms, and has the longer-term effect of reducing defects in the delivery phase.

-Where you’re less likely to change the premise of the project, you can readily change the method through which you’ll deliver it if a better one presents itself. - In the delivery phase, transparency allows you to assess whether change is practical for the same reasons, and with input from your specialists quickly.
+Where you’re less likely to change the premise of the project, you can readily change the method through which you’ll deliver it if a better one presents itself.

 In this phase the cost of change is going to be much higher, but it’s still possible if it significantly improves the overall result.